 Father and daughter.
 What do you notice about their faces from one generation to the next?
 Similar eyes, noses, smiles … however, daughter’s face is significantly more narrow.
 Why?
-Do you think it is because mother may have a more narrow face and her daughter inherited that trait?
+Do you think it is because the mother may have a more narrow face and her daughter inherited that trait?
 Perhaps … but, before we draw that conclusion, let’s consider the following:

 Pictured above are a variety of different dental issues that we as a society have come to accept as normal or due to heredity.
 However, Dr. Weston A Price’s research indicates that these conditions are in fact not genetic but, rather, caused by a lack of vital nutrients during the formative period of the body.
 Dr. Price, a prominent Cleveland dentist practicing in the 1920′s, 30′s and 40′s, embarked on a series of travels to remote parts of the world in 1931 which culminated in his first publication of Nutrition and Physical Degeneration in 1939.

 He discovered time and again that when the “displacing foods of modern commerce” were introduced into a healthy population group that there was a corresponding impact on their teeth.
-At the time, the list of such man-made items coming into the outposts during Dr. Price’s day was relatively short: refined sugar, white flour, vegetable oils (primarily cottonseed oil), canned fruits and vegetables and canned and condensed milk.
-When people started to consume foods made with these items, he documented an increase in dental carries or cavities in that generation.
+At the time, the list of such man-made items coming into the outposts during Dr. Price’s day was relatively short: refined sugar, white flour, vegetable oils (primarily cottonseed oil), canned fruits and vegetables, and canned and condensed milk.
+When people started to consume foods made with these items, he documented an increase in dental caries or cavities in that generation.
 The next generation developed a more narrow face, with corresponding dental deformities or crooked teeth.
 Please learn more about Dr. Price’s research in a preview of our presentation.
 (Edit by Jenny: Nourishing Our Children has generously provided Nourished Kitchen readers with a special, discounted donation on their presentation materials of 50%.
 Check it out here - it’s worth it.)

 While dentists today do correlate cavities to nutrition, their focus tends to be on sugar and other refined carbohydrates.
 The typical solution for decay is to fill the cavities, encourage the patients to increase their level of dental hygiene while decreasing their consumption of sweets.
 According to Price, when given enough specific nutrients, the body will re-mineralize the tooth naturally so that no decay arises.
-The body can also repair damage that has already occurred.
-Otherwise we are faced with choosing amongst a short list of dental materials to put in our mouths and the mouths of our developing children, all of which are toxic to a certain degree.
+The body can also repair the damage that has already occurred.
+Otherwise, we are faced with choosing amongst a short list of dental materials to put in our mouths and the mouths of our developing children, all of which are toxic to a certain degree.

 Dentists by and large don’t correlate deformities, such as crowding or overbites, to nutrition.
 As Dr. Suzan Hahn, a San Francisco dentist, explains: